Jhuruli: Infrastructure

-Census collective chart table

 Transport

-Transport is an important part of India's economy.
-Since the economic liberalization of the 1990s, development of infrastructure within the country, town and village have progressed at a rapid pace, and today there is a wide variety of modes of transport by land, water and air.
-But here in the small villages it is not changed as in the town has been.
-In Jhuruli the transport is about has developed gradually.
+In Jhuruli, the transport has developed gradually.
 There is bus transport, which was begun in 2008 with about 40 buses.
 The DN 38 bus route started from Taranipur to Malancha through Basirhat town, Champapukur, Kholapota.
-It stopped unexpectedly in 2013 due to the road's bad condition.
-Other transport systems include auto rickshaw, motorcycle, motor van, Maruti Suzuki, taxi, and bicycle.
+It stopped unexpectedly in 2013 due to the road being in bad condition.
+Other transport systems include auto rickshaw, motorcycle, motor van, Maruti Suzuki, taxi and bicycle.

 The goods which are transported to various town and other part of India are: fish, crayfish, shrimp, whitefish, big guns, ready made fabric, textiles, garments (shirt, pants, gown, skirts, etc.)

 Healthcare

-Here is a Healthcare centre.
-It is not only for this village but also for nearby villagers.
-People from all side come here for disease-cure and any kind of physical treatment.
+There is a healthcare centre in Jhuruli that is also used by the surrounding villages.

 Culture

-The culture here is basically rural as in other villages of India as opposed to western norms which the west colonial has imposed upon Indian population.
-People wear basically Dhuti, Lungi, Pajama, Shirt, trousers and speak in a very dialectic sort.
-They sometimes speak Hindi, but most of the time Bengali.
+People in Jhuruli wear dhuti, lungi, pajama, shirt, trousers and speak in a rural dialect.
+They sometimes speak Hindi, but they speak Bengali most of the time.
 English is frequently used.

-Club

-The only government registered club in 'Jhuruli' is Jhuruli Abahani Krira Chakra.
-The sports which play here take place under this club.
-The annual knock-out football match of 16 teams holds during winter season is the best annual match-cup with ticket system which everyone enjoy here.

 Sports

-Here sport means life of the village.
-Every year during October–November holds a knock-out football match of 16 teams organizes by Jhuruli Abahani Krira Chakra in the ball field that is the major point of this village.
-Apart from that, there are daily football match played in afternoon along with cricket and other sports played here.
+Every year during November - December, the village holds a football tournament of 16 teams organized by Jhuruli Abahani Krira Chakra in the village's football field.
+Apart from that, there are daily football matches played in afternoon along with cricket and other sports.